 The Moritz Washington, DC, Summer Program is a busy two to three months of classroom learning, learning-by-doing at externships, networking, and developing professional skills.
-Students have given very positive reviews of their time in Washington, D.C.
+Previous participants have given very positive reviews of their time in Washington, D.C.
 In addition to the more formalized curriculum and program described below, students in the program frequently went out together after class and also met on other occasions.
 Here is a Twitter thread recap of the 2019 summer program.
-Our 2020 program, due to COVID-19, had to switch to a fully online classroom and externship program, and we met virtually with nearly forty lawyers in DC.
-In Summer 2021, we are hopeful to return to an in-person program similar to 2019 and prior years.

-The program activities and curriculum are organized around two courses, which is taught by Professor Walker:
+The program activities and curriculum are organized around two courses:

 The Ethics of Washington Lawyering (2 credits)

-During the summer we met for seven evenings for 2.5 hours each session to discuss professional responsibility and DC lawyering.
-Each class session covered a different type of lawyering job in DC, with guest speakers for each session and student presentations on the assigned reading and topics.
-The topics covered in 2019 were:
+During the summer we meet for seven evenings for 2.5 hours each session to discuss professional responsibility and DC lawyering.
+Each class session covers a different type of lawyering job in DC, with guest speakers for each session and student presentations on the assigned reading and topics.
+The topics covered in one recent summer were:

-During the summer, students submitted three short reflection papers that explore one of the topics we discussed in class, as well as led class discussion and presented course material in groups.
+During the summer, students submit three short reflection papers that explore one of the topics we discuss in class, as well as lead class discussion and present course material in groups.

 The Moritz DC Externship Program (3 credits)

-At the end of the course, students submitted a 20-page paper that explores an issue at the intersection of law and policy they grappled with in their externships.
-They workshopped the paper with other students outside of class, received repeated feedback from the professors, and presented their papers in the eighth and final evening class session.
+At the end of the course, students submit a 20-page paper that explores an issue experienced in their externships at the intersection of law and policy.
+They workshop the paper with other students outside of class, receive repeated feedback from the professors, and present their papers in the eighth and final evening class session.